Puppy Development Milestones: What To Expect

 Continued Growth

 Between 8 to 12 weeks, puppies continue to experience steady growth and development.
 They will noticeably become larger and more proportionate as their skeletal structure continues to develop.
-Proper nutrition, regular exercise, and routine veterinary check-ups are essential during this period to support healthy growth and ensure any potential issues are addressed promptly.
-Monitoring their weight, size, and overall physical condition is crucial in ensuring they are on the right track for a healthy adulthood.
+Proper nutrition, regular exercise, and routine veterinary check-ups are essential during this period to support healthy growth and ensure any potential are addressed promptly.
+Monitoring their weight, size, and overall physical condition is crucial in ensuring they are on the right track for a healthy .

 Teething Challenges